duttaprat/GraphPPI/README.md

 ## 1. MOO-based clustering

 This folder contains the python code of the proposed MOO-based clustering.
-Use 'terminal' (For linux users) and goto the example folder
+Use `terminal`(for linux users) and goto the example folder

+ to list

 ```bash
 pip install foobar